Mining, China central issues in Greenland election

 One of the most controversial plans is a proposal for a $2.3 billion mining project by the British-based London Mining Plc near the capital Nuuk that could supply iron ore to China.
 Some 2,000 Chinese workers could be flown in for its construction.

-Kleist’s government passed a law that critics said allowed large companies to bring in cheap labor to work on construction projects.
+Kleist’s government passed a law that critics said allowed large companies to bring in cheap labour to work on construction projects.
 Hammond has promised to revise the law if she wins.

 Another issue has been the mining of rare earths, essential in 21st century technology like smartphones.
 China currently has the lion’s share of production.